-Primitive man Two summers ago, I walked a mile across the Great Salt Desert of Utah, naked.
-It was nearly midnight under a clear black sky.
-What a time.
-The only terrestrial lights were three halogen bulbs at the faraway rest area, and the city of Wendover, Nevada, on the western reach.
-I had never done this before.
-Have you?
-I recommend it.
-I was primitive man between an ancient salt bed and the eternal heavens.
-A woman named Rebecca carried my clothes helpful, liberating, and probably concordant with the duties of a Scripturevescent wife.
-As shortlived as the ramble was, the change impressed me deeply enough to embed each step into my memory.
-The letdown was bad enough, though not hellish.
-"Sad" describes the process of re-clothing fifty yards from the bulbs.
-Because of the greatness of this revelation, God humbled me; you should have seen the hotel room in Wendover.
-No more theories I'm tired of considering the snatching away theoretically.
+I'm tired of considering the snatching away theoretically.
 I've wearied myself for too long of making it a mere teaching.
 I have for some time now considered The Big Change, just that-a big change-and a centerpiece of practical encouragement.
 In other words, I've graduated from doctrine to cerebral funhouse.
 I think about it a lot; I play with it; I imagine what it's going to be like when it happens.
 Paul (the apostle, not McCartney) taught the snatching away to the saints living in Thessalonica (vexed, as are we, by sameness and futility), and then said, "Therefore, comfort one another with these words."
 The very thought of The Big Change was supposed to make the Greeks happy.
 It was a shot of dark chocolate, without the calories.
-The Greeks were supposed to think about it often and get a charge-a happy, heaven-based jolt of endorphins that could see them through any bad day.
+The Greeks were supposed to think about it often and get a charge-a happy, heaven-based jolt of endorphins that could see them through another dull day.

 Therefore, I strain against this body of humiliation.
 I am not at home, either here on this earth, or in this body.
 I'm a man who belongs in the air, for my realm is inherent there.
 I am actually thinking of taking up hang gliding.
-"And he's buying an escalator to heaven" Which brings me to Dulles International Airport, two weeks ago, on my way back from Florida.
-I was tired, and in a daze.
-Paul went to the third heaven on the heels of being stoned in Lystra (this was the original "stoned," when you actually got rocks thrown at you; the effect was pretty much the same), so he was in a "halfway house" between life and death.
-I was not that far gone-I wasn't gone at all-but was transitioning from the heat and sun of the Florida sea, to the icicle midnight awaiting me in western Pennsylvania.
-There came, then, an escalator.